-Get admission into top Private and Government institutions of Karnataka with the help of PGCET 2020.
-It is a state-level exam that takes admissions into courses such as MBA, MCA, M.Arch, M.Tech and ME specifically in the state of Karnataka.
+Get admission into the top Private and Government institutions of Karnataka with the help of PGCET 2021.
+It is a state-level exam that takes admissions into courses such as MBA, MCA, M.Arch, M.Tech, and ME specifically in the state of Karnataka.
 Want to know more about this exam?
-Read this complete article to get a fair idea about the preparation, exam pattern and more.
+Read this complete article to get a fair idea about the preparation, exam pattern, and more.

 - Reservation of Seats

 - PGCET 2021 Admit Card

 - PGCET 2021 Answer Key

 - PGCET 2021 Counselling